Officials discuss ways to slow traffic on Main Street in Mays Landing

 “My wife walks every day and loves the new bridge,” he said.
 “Cars are going faster because the potholes on and near the bridge have been replaced with a newly paved surface.

-Mike Frampus, the owner of Frampy’s Beef Jerky on Main Street is concerned about the speeders.
+Mike Frampus, owner of Frampy’s Beef Jerky on Main Street, is concerned about the speeders.

 “It is absolutely a problem,” he said.
 “I have also seen cars going 60 mph.
 I have three children who I often bring to the store with me, and I won’t allow them to go outside.”